Original Synthesis — 5 Subspecies · World Bee Day

 Subspecies Refugia

-Four genetically distinct Apis mellifera subspecies — ruttneri, macedonica, jemenitica, mellifera — survive intact in four very different countries.
+Five genetically distinct Apis mellifera subspecies — carnica, ruttneri, macedonica, jemenitica, mellifera — survive in measurable purity in five very different countries.
 Three did so by accident.
-One — Malta — did so by design.
+Two — Slovenia and Malta — did so by deliberate choice.
 The contrast is the conservation lesson.

 A synthesis drawn from our 135-country honey atlas.
 Each case has a full country guide — this page extracts the genetic-conservation pattern that only becomes visible when you read all four together.